 The IronKey Vault 80ES is platform agnostic, so it happily works on Windows, Linux, macOS and Chrome OS ( tested on Mac & PC ).
 You just pick the cable that fits your computer and plug it in.
 As long as your USB slot is powered, it just switches on and you can go through the first set-up process.

 A blue LED on the front tells you it’s active and the device goes through a brief self-test and a precision test to calibrate the touch screen .
 It isn’t a capacitative screen so you can use a finger, a stylus or the back end of a pen if you like.
-Next you’ll have to set up an admin password to manage the device via the touchscreen which has to be over 6 characters; numbers, or letters, or a combination of both, up to a maximum of 60.
+Next, you’ll have to set up a secure admin password to manage the device via the touchscreen, which has to be over 6 characters; numbers, or letters, or a combination of both, up to a maximum of 60.

 Talking of passwords, you can set the number of password attempts you are willing to allow before you are locked out.
 You can also set it to wipe the drive if the password attempts exceed the set limit.
 It comes pre-set at 15 attempts but you can allow up to 30 tries, or will you make the user sweat with only one chance before the data is gone forever!
 In a novel twist to the usual password UI, the IronKey Vault comes pre-set to scramble the touch keys on the screen every time you have to log in.
 Meaning no one can keep a track of your finger prints or if they’re looking over your shoulder, it should be next to impossible to guess the code by figuring out where you’re pressing, as it’s a different position every time.